 The offence of Persistent Contravention of Notices and Orders is contained in section 125A of the Act.
 It reads as follows:

 A person must not persistently contravene a family violence safety notice or a family violence intervention order.

 What the Police Must Prove

-To convict a person of Persistent Contravention of Notices and Orders, the prosecution must prove each of the following matters:
+To convict a person of Persistent Contravention of Notices and Orders, the prosecution must prove:

 If the charge of Persistent Breach fails, a defendant can still be charged for the individual offences of Contravene Family Violence Order or Contravene Family Violence Safety Notice.